GreenJellyBeans/FTC12598/processing/simple_robot_simulator/README.md

 limitations - in particular it simulates "normal" wheels, not mecanum wheels, though it is likely that it can be used as long as the robot is moving forward, not strafing.
 Encoder values can be read using method `DriveBase.readEncoder`.
+-Simulated IMU readings are available (just bearing currently, though the absolute position is of-course available because this is, after all, a simulator).
 - Random perturbations make the robot behave slightly, well, randomly.
 This is to better simulate real-world conditions.
 See the comments next to constants `RobotProperties.PERTUBRATION_*` and methods `MecanumDrive.perturb*` for details.
 This is a newly-introduced feature and will